 Go to Location lets you go directly to a specific folder that has been shared with you in the Content Collection.
 This time-saver allows users to enter the path to open the folder and bookmark it at the same time.

 Bookmarks enable quick access to frequently used content without having to navigate through several folders.
-You can organize bookmarks into folders and subfolders as needed.
-This tool is helpful when you have access to a nested folder because the Find Folder tool doesn't return nested folders.
+Users can organize bookmarks into folders and subfolders as needed.
+This tool is helpful when you have access to a nested folder, since the Find Folder tool doesn't return nested folders.

 If a user is expected to take action or respond to an item, it can be helpful to send a workflow model with the item.
 When you create a workflow model, you select users to share the item with and grant them permissions to do so.
 You can also select an option to send the user an email saying that this item has been shared with them and that a workflow model is attached to it.

 Passes are used to share a file with a user for a specific amount of time.
 This is especially useful for sharing files with users who do not have system accounts.
 When you create a pass, you choose whether to grant read or read and write permission to the file with the pass.
 When the time allotted for the pass is over, the user will no longer be able to access the file.

 To create a pass, select Passes from the item's menu.
 Select Create Pass and choose your settings.
 Select Submit when you're finished.

 You can email files and folders to specific users, a group of users, or to anyone with a valid email address from an area in the Content Collection.

 You can determine whether this tool is available to users.

 - In the Content Collection, go to the folder that contains the files or folders you want to send.